 I know that someday she will be an amazing adult who will do some really amazing things in her life.
 But for now she is still a kid and my husband and I are the ones who have to help her become that amazing adult.

-Sophia actually needs these things in the same way she needs oxygen and food.
+A strong willed child actually needs these things in the same way she needs oxygen and food.
 And when she gets them she is a completely different child!

 7 Things Your Strong-Willed Child Needs From You